solita/solita.github.com/_posts/2024-08-14-server-sent-event.md

 });
 ```

-Assuming the `index.html` file is available at the same level, it is being served at the root.
-If the node dependency is available, running `node server.js` should start the server on [`localhost:8080`](http://localhost:8080) and you should be able to see message being received on the client side in every `2s` interval.
+Assuming the `index.html` file is available at the same level, it will be served at the root.
+If the node dependencies are available, running `node server.js` should start the server on [`localhost:8080`](http://localhost:8080) and you should be able to see messages being received on the client side in every `2s` interval.
 Like so:

 ![image.png](/img/2024-server-sent-events/image.png)

-As you can see, it takes very little effort implement SSE on the server side, essentially just setting necessary headers, sending the data, and handling termination if needed.
+As you can see, it takes very little effort to implement SSE on the server side - essentially just setting necessary headers, sending the data, and handling termination if needed.

 I understand this a rather simple and somewhat contrived example, but the idea was to give a gentle introduction to SSE to the readers.
-Perhaps, now you will consider SSE if you need one-directional real time communication from your server with your browser client.
+Perhaps, now you will consider SSE if you need one-directional real time communication from your server to your browser client.
 Thanks for reading!